-Puerto Rico’s debt crisis poses the real threat of a “humanitarian crisis” according to testimony delivered on Thursday October 22 by US Treasury Department council, Antonio Weiss.
+Puerto Rico’s debt crisis poses the real threat of a “humanitarian crisis” according to testimony delivered on Thursday October 22 by US Treasury Department counsel, Antonio Weiss.

 Weiss made the warning over the crisis in Washington’s Caribbean island colony in testimony to the Senate Committee on Energy and Natural Resources.
 Simply stated, he described how Puerto Rico is running out of cash reserves and faces a payments crisis that imperils public services and other government programs.